Dreamlone/SSGP-toolbox/Notebooks/Theoretical_basis.md

 ### Time complexity

-Based on the results of experiments with the model, it was found that the time complexity of the algorithm is linear.
+Based on the results of experiments with the model, it was found that the time complexity of the algorithm is sublinear.

 ![Complexity.png](https://raw.githubusercontent.com/Dreamlone/SSGP-toolbox/master/Supplementary/images/rm_4_Complexity.png)
->>>The average image size was 8.500 pixels and train sample contains of 250-350 layers
+Time complexity for the gap-filling algorithm (the average image size was 8500 pixels and train sample contains 250–350 layers).
+Indent shows the standard error.
+This graph shows the complexity of the algorithm when running in a single process (parallel = False)

 ### Verification